 Washington State Representative Ross Hunter's has posted on his Bills Sponsored page House Bill 2252 that pays for, in part, Acquiring, constructing, maintaining, or operating public

-12 sports stadium facilities
+12 sports stadium facilities.

 This is the county-wide sales tax on hotels, restaurant, and car rentals that the University of Washington's Husky Stadium.
 This may also be the source of revenue to pay 1/4 the cost of remodeling KeyArena.
 It was my understanding from proposals made to the legislature last year that the City of Seattle was requesting 1% of the funds generated from a 7% hotel tax that is collected just in the city that is slated for the Washington State Convention & Trade Center's expansion.
 It may eventually become the source, but in its current form the bill that pays for the convention center, House Bill 2250, makes no mention of Seattle Center or KeyArena.
 For that matter, House Bill 2252 doesn't directly mention Seattle Center or KeyArena either.